Domaine la BouïssiereGigondas | Rhône Valley

 A special selection of declassified fruit from vines in the Beaumes de Venise appellation, this stunningly deep and savory Côtes du Rhône is unquestionably a cut above.
 Wild herbs, red and black fruit, suave tannins.

-While much of Vacqueyras appellation occupies the valley’s warmer (and wetter) lowlands, the Faravel family’s vines sit on a plateau north of the village and as such, produce fresher, more balanced fruit.
+While much of the Vacqueyras appellation occupies the valley’s warmer (and wetter) lowlands, the Faravel family’s vines sit on a plateau north of the village and as such, produce fresher, more balanced fruit.
 With large quartz stones and sand, soils here remind of Châteauneuf-du-Pape.
+Always a powerful yet suave wine, one that can age in step with the best of the region.

 Estate founder Antonin Faravel once said, “If you want a great Burgundy, buy a young Gigondas and age it.”
 The family’s high-altitude vineyards showcase old-vine Grenache at its most silky and spicy.
 A stunningly supple and complexly flavored wine every vintage.